luke8086/boot2c/README.md

 #### Overall structure

 The final app consists of two binaries: a boot loader and the actual program.
-Both are created by compiling the source code with clang/gcc and GNU assembler, linking the program with GNU ld, and converting the resulting ELF files to flat binaries using objcopy.
+Both are created by compiling the source code with gcc and GNU assembler, linking the program with GNU ld, and converting the resulting ELF files to flat binaries using objcopy.